ivedants/Virtual-Reality-Museum-of-Renaissance-Musical-Instruments/README.md

 This project won the Best Project (Public Choice) Award under the Virtual Reality Projects category at the Festival of Animation - Fall 2020 at The George Washington University, Washington D.C., USA.

+**Sister Project**

+This project has a sister project which is an Interactive Multimedia Interface of the same museum, developed using Adobe XD.
+Learn more: https://github.com/ivedants/Interactive-Multimedia-Interface-for-a-Museum-Exhibit-of-Renaissance-Musical-Instruments

 ## Table of Contents

 - [Getting Started (Find Project Link and Preview Video Link here)](#getting-started)